-Naunton Wayne and Basil Radford are hysterical as the friends to whom nothing else matters apart from getting home to watch a cricket match.
+Naunton Wayne and Basil Radford are hysterical as Charters and Caldicott, the friends to whom nothing else matters apart from getting home to watch a cricket match.
 They are a riot, and it’s not difficult to see why they went on to appear in many films over the next few years.

 Cecil Parker and Linden Travers are also both excellent as a couple who are having an affair.
 They may have seen Miss Froy, but refuse to get involved as they don’t want to draw attention to themselves.

-Googie Withers who(like Margaret Lockwood)would soon go on to become a popular leading lady of British cinema, has a small role as one of Iris’s friends.
+Googie Withers who(like Margaret Lockwood)would soon go on to become a popular leading lady of British cinema, has a small role in this as one of Iris’s friends.

 My favourite scenes are the following.
 Gilbert and Iris’s first meeting at the hotel.
 Gilbert climbing out of the train window as another train comes by on the opposite track.
 Gilbert and Iris meeting again on the train.
 All the scenes featuring Charters and Caldicott.
 The shootout finale.
 Gilbert and Iris finding the magicians box in the luggage compartment.
 Gilbert getting all worried about Iris after she faints.